Judy Garland & the Pervasive Stigma of Addiction

 Group Therapy

-One of the problems Judy faced was isolation in her dependence on drugs.
-Group therapy, in a gender affirming environment, allows our clients to share their experiences.
+One of the problems Judy faced was isolation due to her dependence on drugs.
+Group therapy in a gender-affirming environment allows our clients to share their experiences.
 And by listening to others in the same boat, from all walks of life, the shame of past behaviors is lessened.
 Positive community and friendships in recovery are established.

 Family Education

-At Sanford we consider the whole family when individualizing treatment.
-Our master’s level counselors also take into consideration the lasting impact addiction has on a family.
-And our Family Program helps to establish boundaries, quell stigma and begin the healing process for everyone involved.
+At Sanford, we consider the whole family when individualizing treatment.
+Our masters-level counselors also consider the lasting impact addiction has on a family.
+Our Family Program helps establish boundaries, quell stigma, and begin the healing process for everyone involved.

 Outpatient, Healthy Living, Relapse Prevention and Mindfulness

-Continuum of care is a cohesive system that guides and tracks Sanford clients through all levels of treatment intensity.
-These days, we recognize the importance of a long-term continuum of treatment programs, classes and resources.
+A Continuum of care is a cohesive system that guides and tracks Sanford clients through all levels of treatment intensity.
+These days, we recognize the importance of a long-term continuum of treatment programs, classes, and resources.
 The therapeutic alliance between a client and counselor is vital.

 Establishing a Recovery Plan and Community

-Boy, could Judy have used a friend in the recovery community.
-Her comeback in London may have ended differently if she had someone to call when she felt vulnerable, angry and afraid.
+Judy could have used a friend in the recovery community.
+Her comeback in London might have ended differently if she had someone to call when she felt vulnerable, angry, or afraid.
 At Sanford, our clients respond best to treatment when they form community alliances and involve loved ones in their recovery.
-We help them do that.
+We help them establish a support system.

 Speaking Out in the Community About the Stigma of Addiction

-Addiction is still a difficult subject to talk about in “polite society”.
-But at Sanford, key staff members speak out about the disease of addiction at schools, colleges, hospitals, women’s and men’s groups and community mental health organizations.
-Our Founder and President, Rae Green, serves as an expert on the subject on television, radio and social media.
+Addiction is still a difficult subject to talk about in “polite society.”
+But at Sanford, key staff members speak out about the disease of addiction at schools, colleges, hospitals, women’s and men’s groups, and community mental health organizations.
+Sanford Founder Rae Green serves as an industry expert on television, radio, and social media.

 In Partnership with Like-Minded Organizations